houzelb/osrd/front/README.md

 ### Javascript / Javascript-React

+### Javascript / Javascript-React

 - ESLint is used as linter and prettier as formatter.
-Both are configured as devDependencies to enforce default eslint configuration eventually overidden by [airbnb rules](https://airbnb.io/javascript/) translation.
-A few rules (see eslintrc) has been disabled and will be re-enabled in the near future):
+Both are configured as devDependencies to enforce default eslint configuration eventually overridden by [airbnb rules](https://airbnb.io/javascript/) translation.
+A few rules (see eslintrc) has been disabled and will be re-enabled in the near future:
   - 'no-named-as-default': 'off',
   - 'react/jsx-props-no-spreading': 0,
   - 'react/static-property-placement': 0,